 - Set the recipient: Enter the email address of the person who should receive the capsule.

 - Pay and seal: One-time payment starting at $23.99 (incl. tax).
 No subscriptions.
-Save your edit token in a safe place.

 That's it.
 From now on, you just click a link in an email every few months.
 Everything else is automatic.